rahulbh0ir/Chatbox/README.md

-# Getting Started with Create React App
+# Realtime Chat Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is build by using React and Firebase

 ## Available Scripts